 Favorites

-There is no “the best” winery or wine in Napa.
+There is no “the best” winery or wine in Napa Valley.
 The one thing we have learned on this project is the types of wines you like are the most important criteria of all.
 However, after personally tasting at hundreds of unique active wine producers in Napa County I have amassed some of my own favorites based on the criteria below.

 Palmaz